schrodinator/expert-garbanzo/README.md

 ### Running locally
 #### Linux
-Install third-party Go libraries:
-- `go get github.com/gorilla/websocket`
-- `go get github.com/google/uuid`
-- `go get github.com/sashabaranov/go-openai`
-- `go get github.com/rs/zerolog/log`

-Generate a self-signed certificate by running `gencert.bash`
+If you do not have a server certificate, generate a self-signed certificate and key by running `gencert.bash`

 Start the server: `go run !(*_test).go`